 Server-client content redirection is configured on the server.
-This feature is enabled by default in Citrix Workspace app if the path includes RealPlayer and one of Firefox, Mozilla, or Netscape.
+This feature is enabled by default in Citrix Workspace app if the path includes the following:

+- RealPlayer - One of Firefox, Mozilla, or Netscape.

 To enable server-client content redirection if RealPlayer and a browser aren't in the path: